PandaFoxx/CoinJarApp/README.md

 - An in-memory cache
 - A file on disk
 - Mocks
-- An actual databaseTest Submission
+- An actual database

+## Test Submission
 If possible, submit your source to a public SCM host (Preferably Git based) and provide Global Kinetic with access details and documentation on how to run your project(s).
 Assessment will be based on: